-The significant assumptions about the future and other major sources of estimation uncertainty as at the end of the reporting period that have a significant risk of resulting in a material adjustment to the carrying amounts of the Company's assets and liabilities are outlined in Note 3, Significant Accounting Judgments and Key Sources of Estimation Uncertainty, to the December 31, 2022 audited consolidated financial statements of the Company.
+The significant assumptions about the future and other major sources of estimation uncertainty as at the end of the reporting period that have a significant risk of resulting in a material adjustment to the carrying amounts of the Company's assets and liabilities are outlined in Note 3, Critical Accounting Estimates and Judgments, to the December 31, 2023 audited consolidated financial statements of the Company.

-CAUTIONARY NOTE REGARDING FORWARD-LOOKING STATEMENTS AND INFORMATION statements of historical fact set forth or incorporated herein by reference, are forward looking information that may involve a number of known and unknown risks, uncertainties and other factors, many of which are beyond the Company's ability to control or predict.
+CAUTIONARY NOTE REGARDING FORWARD-LOOKING STATEMENTS AND INFORMATION

+This MD&A contains "forward-looking information", as such term is defined in applicable Canadian securities legislation.
+Forward-looking information is necessarily based on a number of estimates and assumptions that are inherently subject to significant business, economic and competitive uncertainties and contingencies.
+All statements other than statements which are reporting results as well as statements of historical fact set forth or incorporated herein by reference, are forward looking information that may involve a number of known and unknown risks, uncertainties and other factors, many of which are beyond the Company's ability to control or predict.
 Forward-looking information can be identified by the use of words such as "may," "should," "expects," "plans,", "aims", "anticipates," "believes," "estimates," "predicts," "intends," "continue," or the negative of such terms, or other comparable terminology.